 As a teenager, I was a competitive runner, competing at county level up to the age of 15.
 At this point, I drifted into other sports and haven’t really done any training for around 20 years.
 I’ve always wanted to run the London Marathon but have managed to come up with various excuses over the years as to why I didn’t.
 The need to dedicate time to training for one, be that work commitments, children or home improvements.
 I’m at the point now that I don’t really have any excuses left and as my Grandad suffered from hereditary Paget’s disease, there is a chance it could affect me too.
 I decided that if I didn’t take the plunge now, it would only get harder and harder each year that I left it.

 I'm pleased to say that I completed the marathon in 4 hours 46 minutes.
 It was slower than I wanted but I couldn't train for the final 3 weeks due to a foot injury, so I'm just glad I managed to make it round.
 I've had some great support and raised £1,122 for the Paget's Association.
 Unfortunately, we spent the Friday evening before the big day, in the Accident and Emergency department with my son (he's called Frank, after my Grandad) after a fall at school, hence the stitches on his nose.
 It wasn't the best preparation for Sunday!"

 The Paget's Association would like to thank Brendan and all our runners for their fantastic efforts.

-If you are interested in running for us, please get in touch.
+If you are interested in running for us, find out more and apply here >

 Could you run for Paget's in an event?